Attempted murder charge filed in Mandan stabbing

 Police and West Dakota SWAT officers on Sunday took 50-year-old Sabrina Kraus into custody after she barricaded herself in her apartment, according to the Mandan Police Department.
 She also is charged with felony aggravated assault, reckless endangerment, tampering with physical evidence and preventing arrest, court records show.

-The defense attorney listed for her in court records did not immediately respond to a Tribune request for comment.
+The defense attorney listed for her in court records declined comment when contacted by the Tribune.

 Officers were called to a Second Avenue Northeast apartment about 4 p.m. on a report that a 59-year-old woman had been stabbed.
 The woman told police Kraus was in her apartment and became upset when the woman asked Kraus to leave.
 Kraus allegedly grabbed a sewing scissors from a table and attacked the woman.
 The woman attempted to defend herself with a firearm but it did not fire, according to a police affidavit.
 Kraus allegedly further attacked the woman with a piece of wood, causing head injuries.